Zion Wright: Sponsors

 As of March 2019, Wright is sponsored by Real, Vans, Red Bull, Thunder, Spitfire, Skatepark of Tampa (SPoT), Bones Bearings, Nixon, Shake Junt, Kreamy Wax, Hot Wheels, Glassy Sunhaters.

-Wright is among the 16 members of the inaugural U.S.A Skateboarding National Team announced in March, 2019.
+Wright is among the 16 members of the inaugural U.S.A Skateboarding National Team announced in March 2019.
 As part of the team, Wright qualified for the 2020 Tokyo Olympic Games in the Men's Park division.

+Media appearances

+Wright is set to appear as one of the new playable skaters in the 2025 video game Tony Hawk's Pro Skater 3 + 4, a remake of the third and fourth entries in the series.